 The acolytes of St. B's are children, youth, and adults who are trained to assist the priests during worship services on Sunday mornings.
 They are trained by the vergers to light and extinguish candles at the altar, as well as participate in the processional and recessional, and receive the offerings from the ushers.
 Lay eucharistic ministers are lay people who assist the clergy in the administration of Holy Communion.
 They also lead parts of the service, especially the Prayers of the People.

 We have two guilds at St. B's, the altar guild and the flower guild.
 The altar guild is a behind the scenes ministry that helps to prepare our space for worship by setting the linens on the table.
 They also clean vessels, polish brass, wash linens, and fill candles for each service held at St. B's in the sanctuary.
 The altar guild also serves at weddings.
 The flower guild creates the altar arrangement for each Sunday.
 Volunteers serve once a month.

-Led by part-time staff member, Matthew Shepherd, volunteer audio/visual engineers are responsible for live-streaming and sound on Sunday mornings and for other events throughout the year.
+Led by part-time staff member, Matthew Shepherd, audio/visual engineers are responsible for live-streaming and sound on Sunday mornings and for other events throughout the year.
 Weddings and funerals are stipendiary.
 Experience is preferred, but training is available for interested participants.